-This sugar-free nut butter from Personally Paleo gets a natural boost of sweetness from vanilla and blueberries, all whizzed together with raw cashews and coconut oil.
+This sugar-free nut butter from Fit Mitten Kitchen gets a natural boost of sweetness from blueberries, all whizzed together with raw pecans, almonds and your fat of choice.

 Even better, it’s a great alternative to peanut butter while following Whole30 guidelines.
 (And goes great on apple slices.)

 No legumes here!
 This Whole30 snack dip from Broke Foodies uses tender cooked cauliflower instead of chickpeas as a base for olive oil, lemon juice, and seasonings — perfect for veggies and salads.

 Make sure your almond butter is unsweetened to stay Whole30 compliant.

 Change up your guacamole with this Whole30-friendly recipe from Primavera Kitchen.